Estimated median graduate earnings based on publicly available data.

-University of San Francisco is a private_nonprofit located in San Francisco, California.
+University of San Francisco is a Private Nonprofit located in San Francisco, California.
 The university enrolls approximately 5,287 students.
-It has a graduation rate of 70.1%, which is above average for US universities.
+It has a graduation rate of 70.1%, which is above average.

-Graduates of University of San Francisco earn a median salary of $89,812 per year 10 years after starting college, compared to the US national average of $45,000.
-This puts University of San Francisco graduates 100% above the national median.
+Graduates of University of San Francisco earn a median salary of $89,812 per year 10 years after starting college.
+This puts University of San Francisco graduates 100% above the US national average of $45,000.

 Tuition at University of San Francisco is $60,492 for in-state students and $60,492 for out-of-state students.
 The average net price after financial aid is $41,431 per year.